pablogd-hashi/nomad-consul-gcp/README.md

 # HashiStack Terramino Deployment

-This repository contains Terraform configuration to deploy a complete HashiCorp stack on Google Cloud Platform (GCP) running the Terramino game application along with monitoring tools.
+This repository contains Terraform configuration to deploy a complete HashiCorp stack on Google Cloud Platform (GCP) using **HCP Packer** pre-built images.
+The deployment includes the Terramino game application along with monitoring tools.

 ## Architecture